sckieran/ediet_pipeline/README.md

    `cp -r ./Metabarcoding_Pipeline_Waits/scripts/ .` #to get the scripts into your project directory

    `cp ./Metabarcoding_Pipeline_Waits/pipeline_wrapper.sh .` #to get the wrapper into your project directory

+    `cp ./Metabarcoding_Pipeline_Waits/slurm_template.txt .` #to move the slurm template into your project directory

-7. add a taxa list for each gene to your project directory.
+8. add a taxa list for each gene to your project directory.
 They should be identically named except for the gene name (taxlist_12S, taxlist_ITS, taxlist_fwh1).
 They can be identical, but don't have to be.
 Each entry in the taxa list must contain two words, genus and species, separated by a space.
 If you want to search a whole genus, put "genus sp."
 Do not include a header line.
-8. Add a list of gene terms to search for each gene/primer set.
+9. Add a list of gene terms to search for each gene/primer set.
 Scan NCBI for common variation on gene names.
 Each gene should be its own column.
 Columns do not have to be the same length.
 Each column should have a short header with no special characters or spaces, ie 12S/ITS.
 That header will not automatically be considered a search term, so add it to the column itself if you want it to be included.
 See example genelist.
-9. Set your parameters by editing the pipeline_wrapper.sh script using a text editor like nano, vim or emacs (see "Parameter Setting" in this tutorial)
+10. Set your parameters by editing the pipeline_wrapper.sh script using a text editor like nano, vim or emacs (see "Parameter Setting" in this tutorial)
-10. Exit the zaphod cluster and ssh into the fortyfive (SLURM) cluster of RCDS (`ssh your_username@fortyfive.hpc.uidaho.edu`)
+11. Set your slurm template by editing the slurm_template.txt file to correspond to your cluster.
+Internal slurm will have their own err/outfiles and jobnames, so don't add those.
+But do add anything your cluster needs you to submit - often a partition name, sometimes minimums for node requests, etc. No need to add tons of memory to the jobs.
-11. cd into your project directory
+13. cd into your project directory
-12. Run the program: `sbatch pipeline_wrapper.sh`
+14. Run the program: `sbatch pipeline_wrapper.sh`

 ## Parameter Setting
 This pipeline contains a wrapper script with all the parameters you'll need to set to run it successfully.
 Here is a breakdown of those parameters: